fayzdeveloper/java-8-features/Stream API/2- Intermediate Operations/1- Filter/README.md

 Challenge 6: Filter Students by Grade
 Create a class Student with attributes name, grade, and age.
 Write a method that takes a list of students and filters out only those who have a grade above a certain threshold.

-Challenge 7: Filter Books by Author
-Create a class Book with attributes title, author, and publishedYear.
-Write a method that takes a list of books and filters out only those written by a specific author.

-Challenge 8: Filter Unique Elements
+Challenge 7: Filter Unique Elements
 Write a method that takes a list of integers and filters out only the unique elements (remove duplicates).

-Challenge 9: Filter Files by Extension
+Challenge 8: Filter Files by Extension
 Write a method that takes a list of file names and filters out only those with a specific file extension.

-Challenge 10: Filter Products by Price Range
-Create a class Product with attributes name, price, and category.
-Write a method that takes a list of products and filters out only those within a specified price range.